-3.2.
-Interpretation and discussion of the results
+3.2 Interpretation and Discussion of the Results

 Two accounts were stated in the introduction that may account for the polarity effect of thick terms.
-First, given that thick terms have both evaluative and descriptive content, we hypothesized that the connection between descriptive and evaluative content might be stronger for negative thick terms than for positive thick terms.
-The greater entanglement for negative thick terms might be accounted for by the differences in the descriptive content between negative and positive thick terms.
-Alternatively, one might explain the polarity effect by hypothesizing that negative thick terms semantically entail their evaluative content, whereas positive thick terms pragmatically convey their evaluation.
+First, given that thick terms have both evaluative as well as descriptive content, we hypothesized that the entanglement of descriptive and evaluative content might be stronger for negative thick terms than it is for positive thick terms.
+The greater entanglement for negative thick terms might be down to the nature of the descriptive content of negative thick terms or it might be explained in the way in which evaluative and descriptive content combine.
+If such an explanation were to hold, we would not expect the polarity effect to show up for thin terms.
+In other words, a positive result for thin terms would indicate the falsity of the thick concept explanation.

-Second, as suggested by Willemsen and Reuter (2021), certain social roles might be in place that govern the use of positive and negative terms.
-If a person publicly attributes a negative aspect to another person, she needs to be able to justify the blameworthy aspect more strongly than when attributing a positive aspect.
+Second, as suggested by Willemsen & Reuter (2021), certain social roles might be in place that govern the use of positive and negative terms.
+If a person publicly attributes a negative aspect to a another person, she needs to be able to justify the blameworthy aspect more strongly than when attributing a positive aspect.
 Consequently, the use of negative terms comes with greater social costs, because they can do serious harm and need to have a more solid grounding.
-If this social norm hypothesis were true, then the polarity effect might as well show up for thin terms.
+If this social norm hypothesis were true, then the polarity effect might as well show up for positive terms.
 Thus, a positive result would provide some evidence in favor of the social norm explanation.

 The results of Study 2 suggest the thick concept explanation to be false.
-If such an explanation were to hold, we would not expect the polarity effect to show up for thin terms.
-In other words, a positive result for thin terms strongly indicates the falsity of the thick concept explanation.
-Instead, the data provide some evidence that social norms might be key to understanding the polarity effect.
+In contrast, the data provide evidence that social norms might be key to understand the polarity effect.
 The social norm explanation is also in line with recent results that show that people are less inclined to permit the use of negative thick terms when these are not intended to be used to blame a person (Willemsen & Reuter, 2020).
+In any case, the polarity effect is indicative of a pervasive linguistic asymmetry that holds between positive and negative evaluative terms.